HomeCollege Savings GuideUsing Your Alfond Grant

 Unlocking Opportunity

 The first recipients of the Alfond Grant are getting ready for life after high school.
-Your student may be one of those Mainers who received a $500 Alfond Grant at birth.1 Now what?
-Here’s what you need to know about the Alfond Grant—and how to navigate the exciting path towards education after high school.
+Your student may be one of those Mainers who received a $500 Alfond Grant.1 Now what?
+Here’s what you need to know about the Alfond Grant—and how to navigate the exciting path toward using your grants and savings for education after high school.

 Sophia Vassalboro, ME